pjpscriv/pjpscriv/README.md

 # Hi 👋 I'm Peter💻🌱

 I'm a Full Stack developer from Aoteroa New Zealand currently living in Montreal, Canada 🍁.
-After 5 years working in e-commerce I’m taking a career break and learning French 🇫🇷, Unreal Engine and dabbling a bit more in open source contribution.
+After 5 years working in e-commerce I’m taking a career break, learning French in Quebéc 🇫🇷, and dabbling a bit more in open source contribution.

 I'm interested in open data, data-viz and the open web.